markfullmer/grammark/readme.md

 Installation
 ============
 1. Place the files contained in this distribution on a webserver.
+Navigating to the location (e.g., mysite.com/grammark) will render the site, but without the text processing.
 2. Create a new SQL database, with username and password
 3. Import the SQL database file zipped here, *grammark_grammar.sql*, into that database
 3. Copy *example.settings.php* as a new file, "settings.php".